brandonhilkert/mapmyfriends/README.md

-Map My Photos
+Map My Friends
 =============

-Map My Photos is a Sinatra web application that maps your latest Instagram photos.
+Map My Friends is a Sinatra web application that maps your friends.

 Usage
 -----